 Some parents choose to do an independent surrogacy journey, which means they choose to not work with (and pay for) a surrogacy agency to manage their journey, find their surrogate, coordinate with their clinic and hospital and ensure all payments to all parties are made in a timely manner.
 For an independent journey intended parents will find their own surrogate mother, coordinate with their IVF clinic, manage timelines and source their own surrogacy lawyer.
 This can sometimes be a more cost efficient option for intended parents.

 To help plan for your parenting journey, some agencies — like Circle Surrogacy — will offer you a fixed cost pricing option, so that you don’t have to worry about variable costs or surprise or hidden expenses popping up in your journey.
 The fixed cost helps intended parents prepare for their journey by enabling them to know the cost at the beginning of their journey so that they can properly plan.
-Circle Surrogacy’s fixed cost option is called the “Journey Guarantee Program” that provides a refund 100% of the agency fee if you have no embryos remaining and do not bring home a baby
+Circle Surrogacy’s fixed cost option is called the “Journey Guarantee Program” that provides a refund of 100% of our agency fee if you have no embryos remaining and do not bring home a baby.

 If you’re thinking about surrogacy to build your family and would like to speak to someone about costs, please email us.